The American Express® Gold Card (rates & fees) is a compelling rewards card for those looking to earn points quickly.

 Marriott Bonvoy1:1

 In comparison, neither Citi nor Chase charge these fees to transfer their flexible points to partner airlines.
-The fact that American Express passes on the tax to the consumer is less than ideal.
-For that reason, you may be better off using your Citi ThankYou Points or Ultimate Rewards when transferring to domestic partner airlines.
+The fact that American Express passes the tax on to the consumer is less than ideal.
+For that reason, you may be better off using your Citi ThankYou Points or Chase Ultimate Rewards when transferring to domestic partner airlines.

-Statement Credits: American Express Gold
+American Express Gold Statement Credits

+The American Express Gold Card offers multiple statement credits to cardholders.
 Let’s look at what kind of value they can add to your card membership.

-$Up to 120 Dining Credit
+Up to $120 Dining Credit

-By dining at one of the aforementioned dining establishments once per month, you will get up to $120 back per calendar year in statement credits.
-The credit doesn’t roll over to the following month, which means you lose it when you don’t use it.
+At first glance, the discount seems great.
+Who doesn’t love free food?
+However, the credit isn’t available all at once but is instead issued in up to $10 monthly increments, so you’ll need to be strategic to maximize its value.
+By dining at one of the aforementioned dining establishments once per month, you’ll get up to $120 back per calendar year in statement credits.
+The credit doesn’t roll over to the following month, which means you’ll lose it if you don’t use it.

 Up to $84 Dunkin’ Credit